threenine/blog/content/posts/what-is-a-rest-api.md

 APIs to develop customer and partner facing Web APIs, and also for exposing internal APIs to support their internal applications.

-This is because REST APIs are easy to understand, easy to implement, and easy to consume.
+This is because REST APIs are easy to understand, relatively easy to implement, and easy to consume.
 REST APIs are also very flexible and can be used to expose a wide variety of data and functionality.
 REST APIs are also very scalable and performant, and can be used to support a large number of clients.
-However, unfortunately not all developers or organisations understand the principles of REST and often misuse the term REST to describe any HTTP based API, and worse misimplement their APIs often leading to poor performance and scalability issues, and what is called a REST Anti-Patterns.
+However, unfortunately not all developers or organisations understand the principles of REST which often misuse the term REST to describe any HTTP based API, and worse incorrectly implement their APIs often leading to poor performance and scalability issues, and what is called a REST Anti-Patterns.

 ::get-started
 ::